About this session

 Key stage 3 | Areas of learning: History, Language & Literacy, Economic Awareness, Education for Sustainable Development | Topic: Preservation & conservation of a historical site | Session Type: Route-based

 Hillsborough Castle is an important historical site, with a rich history.
 It requires conservation but also needs to be open and accessible for all.
 How would you balance, the sometimes conflicting, demands on the site?
 What stories would you tell?

 Students will discover the changing uses and roles of Hillsborough Castle over time.
-They will evaluate the historical evidence present in the building and try to evaluate the relevant importance of the different historical narratives that could be presented.
-Students will then use this knowledge to work in teams to choose key stories to tell and present to the public, suggest future improvements, apportion budget and then present their proposals to the class.
+They will evaluate the historical evidence present in the building and try to evaluate the importance of the different historical narratives that could be presented.
+Students will then work together to choose key stories to tell and present to the public, suggest future improvements, apportion budget, and present their proposals to the class.

 • Learn that Hillsborough Castle has a rich and varied history from Georgian times to today.

-• Learn that historic buildings are sources and can be presented in different ways, requiring both conservation and development.
+• Learn that historic buildings are sources of information and can be presented in different ways, requiring both conservation and development.

 • Consider the range of historical narratives and evaluate their importance.

-• Explore a range of factors of importance when conserving, preserving and opening an historical site to the public.
+• Explore a range of economic and environmental factors of importance when conserving, preserving, and opening a historic site to the public.

 National Curriculum links